next-actions/pytest-mh/docs/articles/extending.rst

 Extending pytest-mh for Your Needs
 ##################################

-Pytest-mh uses a yaml-formatted configuration file that contains the list of multihost domains, hosts and their roles that are required for the tests.
+``pytest-mh`` uses a yaml-formatted configuration file that contains the list of multihost domains, hosts and their roles that are required for the tests.
 These configuration entities are converted into their Python representations that can and should be extended to provide additional configuration and high level API